 Repot With Fresh Soil

 Once you have removed all of the dead or dying roots and foliage from your plant, it is time to repot the plant in fresh soil.
-Choose a pot with a drainage hole, and ensure that the fresh soil is the appropriate mix for your plant.
+Choose a pot with a drainage hole, and ensure the new soil is appropriate for your plant.

 Root Rot Prevention

-Ultimately, the best treatment for root rot is prevention and there are a few different ways that you can prevent an overwatering situation that may lead to root rot.
-First, ensure that you familiarize yourself with your plant’s specific watering and care needs.
-Some plants require significantly more water than others, so an appropriate amount of water for one plant may result in overwatering and root rot for another.
+Familiarize yourself with your plant's specific watering and care needs.
+Some plants require significantly more water than others.
+An appropriate amount of water for one plant may result in overwatering and root rot for another.

 Can root rot be reversed?

 Root rot cannot be reversed.
-Treating root rot involves removing any roots/foliage that are rotting and repotting the plant in fresh soil in an effort to give the remaining healthy roots a new start.
+Treating root rot involves removing any roots or foliage that are rotting and repotting the plant in fresh soil to give the remaining healthy roots a new start.

 What are the signs of root rot?

-If your plant is wilting, dropping leaves, or suffering from yellowing leaves then you may be dealing with root rot.
-Checking the roots for rot is the only definitive way to know if these issues are being caused by rot, or some other issue.
+You may be dealing with root rot if your plant is wilting, dropping, or suffering from yellowing leaves.
+Checking the roots for rot is the only definitive way to know if these issues are caused by rot or some other problem.

 Can a houseplant recover from root rot?

-If it’s caught early enough, houseplants can successfully recover from root rot if the appropriate steps are taken.
-Unfortunately, if the root rot is widespread and is not caught on time then sometimes plants cannot recover.
+If caught early enough, houseplants can recover from root rot if the appropriate steps are taken.
+Unfortunately, if root rot is widespread, not detected in time, and not treated, then the plant will likely die.